-For detailed regional impact assessment over Europe, Africa and Asia, existing data is being supplemented with regional climate simulations.
-The data draws from existing research, called the Coupled Model Intercomparison Project (CMIP5), and the Coordinated Regional Downscaling Experiment (CORDEX).
-We will expand the available data with CMIP5 to a larger sample of available simulations and, for each Global Circulation Model (GCM) used.
-The resulting GCM ensemble will be the primary input to global scale impact assessments in HELIX.
+For detailed regional impact assessment over Europe, Africa and Asia, existing data has been supplemented with regional climate simulations.
+The data has been drawn from existing research, called the Coupled Model Intercomparison Project (CMIP5), and the Coordinated Regional Downscaling Experiment (CORDEX).
+We expanded the available data with CMIP5 to a larger sample of available simulations and, for each Global Circulation Model (GCM) used.
+The resulting GCM ensemble is the primary input to global scale impact assessments in HELIX.

-To address the need for better information on future climate extremes, we will use two GCMs to generate high-resolution, 30-year global timeslices centred on the HELIX SWLs.
-Specific decisions on the time-periods and SWLs will be deferred until an initial assessment has been made and extensive consultation with stakeholders has occurred in the European and other Regional workshops.
-Sensitivity experiments will investigate the risk of large and abrupt changes in regional climate variability over the three HELIX Regions.
-These experiments will be designed using the high-resolution HELIX data.
-Results from these simulations will be used for Africa, Asia and Tipping Points WPs document risks to regional climate, socio-economic and ecosystem stability.
+To address the need for better information on future climate extremes, we used two GCMs to generate high-resolution, 30-year global timeslices centred on the HELIX SWLs.
+Specific decisions on the time-periods and SWLs were initially deferred until an assessment was made and extensive consultation with stakeholders occurred in the European and other Regional workshops.
+Sensitivity experiments investigated the risk of large and abrupt changes in regional climate variability over the three HELIX Regions.
+These experiments were designed using the high-resolution HELIX data.
+Results from these simulations were used for Africa, Asia and Tipping Points WPs document risks to regional climate, socio-economic and ecosystem stability.